 According to the Nurse Practice Act.
-Licenses §34-21-25(b)(1) The board may also deny, revoke, or suspend any license issued by it or otherwise discipline a licensee upon proof of any of the following regarding the licensee:
+Licenses §34-21-25(b)(1) The board may also deny, revoke, or suspend any license issued by it or otherwise discipline a licensee or holder of a multistate privilege to practice in Alabama, upon proof of any of the following regarding the licensee:

-- Is guilty of fraud or deceit in process or attempting to procure a license. - 2.
+- 1. Is guilty of fraud or deceit in process or attempting to procure a license. - 2.
 Has been convicted of a felony. - 3.
 Is guilty of a crime involving moral turpitude or of gross immorality that would tend to bring reproach upon the nursing profession. - 4.
 Is unfit or incompetent due to the use of alcohol, or is addicted to the use of habit-forming drugs to such an extent as to render him or her unsafe or unreliable as a licensee. - 5.
 Is unable to safely practice nursing with reasonable skill and safety to patients by reason of illness, inebriation, excessive use of drugs, narcotics, alcohol, chemicals, or any other substance, or as a result of any mental or physical condition. - 6.
 Has been convicted of any violation of a federal or state law relating to controlled substances. - 7.
 Is guilty of unprofessional conduct of character likely to deceive, defraud, or injure the public in matters pertaining to health. - 8.
-Has willfully or repeatedly violated this article, as defined by board rules and regulations.
+Has willfully or repeatedly violated this article, as defined by board rules and regulations. - Has been sentenced to a period of continuous incarceration serving a penal sentence for the commission of a misdemeanor of felony.
+The disciplinary action shall remain in effect until the board acts upon the application of the licensee for reinstatement of the license.